ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Partly cloudy.
+         <h3>Tonight</h3>Mostly cloudy.
 Low around 63, with temperatures rising to around 65 overnight.
-East wind around 2 mph.<br></div>
+East southeast wind around 1 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>Mostly sunny, with a high near 83.
-South wind 1 to 6 mph.<br></div>
+South southeast wind 1 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>A chance of showers and thunderstorms after 7pm.
-Partly cloudy.
+         <h3>Wednesday Night</h3>A slight chance of rain showers before 7pm, then a slight chance of showers and thunderstorms between 7pm and midnight.
+Partly
+         cloudy.
 Low around 67, with temperatures rising to around 69 overnight.
 South southwest wind 1 to 5 mph.
-Chance of precipitation is 30%.<br></div>
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of rain showers before 10am, then a slight chance of showers and thunderstorms between 10am and 1pm, then showers
+         <h3>Thursday</h3>A slight chance of rain showers between 7am and 8am, then a slight chance of showers and thunderstorms between 10am and 1pm,
-         and thunderstorms likely.
+         then showers and thunderstorms likely.
 Mostly sunny, with a high near 86.
 Southwest wind 1 to 5 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">